 If you’re researching ways to increase traffic to your business website and rank higher with search engines – like Google, Yahoo, and Bing – then you’ll no doubt come across the term SEO.

-SEO is an abbreviation for Search Engine Optimization.
+Search Engine Optimization is often abbreviated as SEO.
 It is the process used to grow the amount of visitors to your website through organic search engine results – or in other words, search engine results that are not paid for.

 But, if that term still makes you scratch your head, you’re not the only one.
 It’s an unfamiliar term for most business owners, but it’s important that you understand what it is so that you can benefit from it.

 Here’s a simpler way to put it.
 SEO is something you do if you want to:

 - Increase website traffic without having to dish out big money for ads